 What brands do they carry?

 There are certainly some manufacturers and name brands in the industry that deserve recognition and praise for their quality.
 Unfortunately, there are also some name brands that are better known for higher profit margins without any significant unique benefits.
-Be sure to check with a prospective HVAC service company in New Braunfels to see which brands they offer.
+Be sure to check with a prospective air conditioning service company to see which brands they offer.

 It’s normal for companies to automatically recommend a specific brand, but they should carry several to give homeowners a choice.
 Multiple name brands ensure that the company is more concerned with finding a unit that’s the right fit for your home and budget instead of simply their own bottom line.
 An air conditioning company should carry multiple sizes, makes, and models from a variety of manufacturers in order to give you the best selection.